PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 Some other PrestaShop teams also dedicate some time to communicate about the release (marketing team, partnership team ...).

-### What is the cost of delivering a patch release ?
+The second set of costs is the cost of delivering it.

-From the outside it might look "just delivering the ZIP".
+From the outside it might look "just delivering the ZIP archive".

 **Actually the release process is a lot more complex than just delivering the ZIP archive to the community.**